nataliepopescu/oopsla21-artifact/README.md

    * Table 4: ?
    * Figure 8: ?

+   * [fast] total:
+   * [full] total:

+TODO explain how to view results

+TODO expected outputs? a.k.a. results we've already generated (examples)

+TODO any warnings that are safe to be ignored

+TODO how to explain {claims} are supported by artifact?
+Explain how to interpret results
+- generated results are analogous to those in the paper

 ### Paper claims _not_ supported by artifact

 1. "Different Architecture" column in Table 1...

 1. Last column of Table 3...

+1. [Maybe] Figure 8...